georgethegreatat/bbb-rec-stat-main/README.md

 [!]
 The project is finished for me because I finished all my projects with BigBlueButton.
 So now it's open and enyone can use it.
-It's not finished so you can use my code. [!]
+The project is not completed. [!]

 BBBRSS - BigBlueButton Recordings Statistic Script.